TheWCKD/CoronaVirus-Outbreak-App/README.md

 - <b> Networkstate Permission </b> -> Used to monitor whether the application is/isn't connected to the internet, so that it will know whether to update the stats or not

 That's all.

+<h2>Why is the app closed source?
+Why don't you post the source code</h2>

+I have received these 2 questions a lot.
+The answer is that there are a lot of scammers out there in this period and I'm afraid they can modify the code to their benefit, so I won't be posting the source code for now.

 <h2> The story behind</h2>